mxagar/statistics_with_python_coursera/02_Inference/Statistics_Python_2_Inference.md

 - Random sample of identical twins.
 - Population differences normal or large enough sample size.

-## 7. Quantitative Data: Two Means -- Estimating a Mean Difference for Independent Groups
+## 7. Confidence Intervals -- Quantitative Data: Two Means -- Estimating a Mean Difference for Independent Groups

 Now, we don't have paired data, but measurements of two unrelated groups.